davidalexander2411/davidalexander2411/README.md

 - 🌱 Computer Engineering at **University of Indonesia**

-- 👨‍💻 All of my projects are available at [dapid.vercel.app](dapid.vercel.app)
+- 👨‍💻 My projects are available at [dapid.vercel.app](dapid.vercel.app)

 - 📫 How to reach me: davidalexander2411@gmail.com